 Soils in their native state range from desert sands, where only sage or some forms of cactus can survive and grow to the midwestern plains where loamy soil could grow any plant capable of surviving in the climate.

 Variations in houseplant potting soil are diverse.

-However, each and everyone could stand on their own and produce the same results.
+However, everyone could stand on their own and produce the same results.

 In theory, every plant would grow best in soil made specifically for the plant, with the exact proportions of several different components.